 When the settlers retaliated over the attack, they launched their own raid against the natives.
 The settlers blundered and attacked the wrong tribe, the Susquehannock.

 With the Susquehannock now dragged into the conflict, the spark had the makings of an all out frontier war.
-The colony was poorly-defended and a drawn out frontier war with natives could prove devastating.
+A drawn out frontier war with the natives would prove disastrous for the poorly defended colony.

 Berkeley knew all this, and thus attempted to make peace with the natives and maintain existing alliances.2 He also took a defensive posture, preferring to build a series of forts on the frontier manned by militia men.